VictorBarberini/ApiSpringBootDocker/README.md

 ## Rodando a API

-Para rodar a API, entre na pasta do projeto pelo terminal e use o comando ```bash docker-compose up``` para subir os containers
+Para rodar a API, entre na pasta do projeto pelo terminal e use o comando ```docker-compose up``` para subir os containers

 A conexão com o MySQL utiliza a porta 3306

-A aplicação está utiliza a porta 8080
+A aplicação utiliza a porta 8080

 ---